Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 6  No comment

 ###Unit Testing###
-1 Too find errors in code, especially if someone changes a particular function 2 It's impossible to completely test a program.
-Time consuming 3 We were 5 so we hade the manpower to build some testcases 4 I always underestimate testing because I always assume I can write good enough code.
-Should be done in all projects.
+1 Too find errors in code, especially if someone changes a particular function
+2 It's impossible to completely test a program.
+Time consuming
+3 We were 5 so we hade the manpower to build some testcases
+4 I always underestimate testing because I always assume I can write good enough code.
+Should be done in all projects
 5 No comments
 6 Had a bug that a constructor was misbuilt.
-An easy unit test would surely have caught it in this case.
+An easy unit test would surely have caught it in this case

 <h2 id="4">What worked well in how you worked in this project?</h2>
 Conversation, we knew each other from before and we have a "smsgrupp".
 Work distribution was great with scrum and the close interactions.

 <h2 id="5">What did not work well in how you worked in this project?</h2>
-5. We had problems with scrum in the beginning because some user stories was dependent on other tasks which someone else was developing, this lead to a slow start.
+We had problems with scrum in the beginning because some user stories was dependent on other tasks which someone else was developing, this lead to a slow start.
 Some minor information losses that could save time e.g. Coding a request that was already implemented in the API.
 Too many scrum meetings and too early in the morning.
 Didn't understand why we persisted with this time as 1-3 members daily didn't show up to the meeting place in time, the late members would participate using skype.

 Lastly is the task to implement user stories that depend on unimplemented functions someone else is developing.
 Maybe they should have coded the user story together, extreme programming, or one should have taken care of both tasks.
 Im also not so keen an being dependent on a server that's under development.

 <h2 id="6">6.
 How did you work together as a group in the project?
 What worked and not in your interaction(s)?</h2>
 We knew eachother from before and overall it worked well, we even requested methods to be implemented to another.
+Some miscommunication happened that happened because of a request to read the API which I believe no one did.

 <h2 id="seven">What would you do differently in a future but similar project?</h2>
 7. I did like the concept of scrum and pivotal tracker but I want the feature to have user stories locked if they depend on a yet unimplemented task.
 So the only user stories are those we can work on in parallell.